census-instrumentation/opencensus-website/content/gogrpc.md

 ### Part 1: observability by instrumenting the server

-To collect statistics from gRPC servers, OpenCensus is already integrated with gRPC out of the box, and one just has to import {{< sc_code >}}go.opencensus.io/plugin/ocgrpc{{< /sc_code >}}.
+To collect statistics from gRPC servers, OpenCensus is already integrated with gRPC out of the box, and one just has to import `go.opencensus.io/plugin/ocgrpc`.
 And then also subscribe to the gRPC server views.
 This amounts to a 7 line change

 ```
 10a11,13